TameTimmah/IRMC/README.md

 * Well, it connects...
 That's a start...
 Shame it stays connected on unload...
 My bad... - BranicYeti
 * Now disconnects on unload - TheReverend403
 * Transferred ownership to NotoriousDev github.
 Today, a new group has been reborn! - BranicYeti
+* Added default config options and logged a little more info to the console - TheReverend403